Traveler or tourist? What’s the difference?

 Sometimes, a great ride is about more than finding a trail on a map.
 Not only do the many of the locals know where to find the best dirt based on the conditions, but they’ll also know how to link trails to make for a sweet day on your bike!

-Once you’ve experienced Revelstoke as a traveller, it’ll be hard to ever imagine being just a tourist again!
+Once you’ve experienced Revelstoke as a traveler, it’ll be hard to ever imagine being just a tourist again!